sanzeeb3/wp-frontend-delete-account/readme.txt

 You might need to refresh the permalinks.
 Navigate to Settings->Permalinks and Save.

+= I accidently deleted my own account.
+I am the owner of the site.

+Unfortunately, there is not any way to recover the deleted user.
+To create a new user and get access to the site follow: [https://www.wpbeginner.com/wp-tutorials/how-to-add-an-admin-user-to-the-wordpress-database-via-mysql/] (https://www.wpbeginner.com/wp-tutorials/how-to-add-an-admin-user-to-the-wordpress-database-via-mysql/)

 == Screenshots ==

 1. My Account Delete Account View